JaiRanchod/Desk-10-Software-Engineering-Group-Project/Documentation Notes/Scope of Project.md

-Not necessarily to raise awareness but we are hoping this platform will provide a useful tool for people in need of a house share.
-Our current demographic is aimed at University of Bristol students to keep the scope of the project small and manageable, but this may change in the future.
+<p>&nbsp;&nbsp;&nbsp;&nbsp;Not necessarily to raise awareness but we are hoping this platform will provide a useful tool for people in need of a house share.
+Our current demographic is aimed at University of Bristol students to keep the scope of the project small and manageable, but this may change in the future.</p>